Understanding posts vs. pages

 Pages tend to feature content that is more static — that is, you likely won’t update it as much.
 Or, pages can feature content not easily communicated in a post.

-A good example would be a Shop page.
+Another example more focused around a feature is a Shop page.
 If you’re using rewardStyle or ShopStyle widgets on a post, but don’t want it to be part of your blog post feed and still want to provide readers easy access to it, publishing those widgets in a blog post doesn’t make a ton of sense.
 The solution?
 A page.

 Depending on how your permalink structure is set up, pages may have a different URL structure than your posts.
 For example, pages usually inherit a simple permalink structure, i.e., yourblog.com/about or yourblog.com/contact.
 Posts may inherit a longer permalink structure, such as yourblog.com/2017/12/31/your-post-title.